 THE SPANISH FLU KILLED FAR MORE PEOPLE THAN DIED IN THE FIRST WORLD WAR

 On the date the Armistice which ended World War One —the 11th hour or the 11th day of the 11th month of 1918—- sixteen million human beings had died.

 From Princeton’s history site: The total number of casualties in World War I, both military and civilian, was about 37 million: 16 million deaths and 21 million wounded.
 The total number of deaths includes 9.7 million military personnel and about 6.8 million civilians.

-Beginning in the fall of 1918, just a few months before the Armistice which brought an end to the slaughter of World War One, people in Europe and the United States and Canada, began to die of a mysterious disease, marked by very high fever, which doctors could not identify, treat, or control.
+Life the Western world could not have gotten worse.
+But it did.
+Very much worse.
+For beginning in the fall of 1918, just a few months before the Armistice which brought an end to the slaughter of World War One, people in Europe and the United States and Canada, began to die of a mysterious disease, marked by very high fever, which doctors could not identify, treat, or control.

 Scientists, doctors, and health officials could not identify this disease which was striking so fast and so viciously, eluding treatment and defying control.
 Some victims died within hours of their first symptoms.
 Others succumbed after a few days; their lungs filled with fluid and they suffocated to death….The plague did not discriminate.
 It was rampant in urban and rural areas, from the densely populated East coast to the remotest parts of Alaska.
 Young adults, usually unaffected by these types of infectious diseases, were among the hardest hit groups along with the elderly and young children.